facebookresearch/BenchMARL/README.md

 ## Concept

-The goal of BenchMARL is to bring different MARL environments and algorithms under the same interfaces to enable fair and reproducible comaprison and benchmarking.
+The goal of BenchMARL is to bring different MARL environments and algorithms under the same interfaces to enable fair and reproducible comparison and benchmarking.
 BenchMARL is a full-pipline unified training library with the goal of enabling users to run any comparison they want across our algorithms and tasks in just one line of code.
 To achieve this, BenchMARL interconnects components from [TorchRL](https://github.com/pytorch/rl),